Coproduct for the Yangian of an affine Kac-Moody algebra: Introduction

-In order to prove \thmref{thm:coproduct}, we need to simplify the presentation of the affine Yangians: this is accomplished in Section \ref{sec:YangianKM} - see Theorem \ref{thm:deduction}.
+In order to prove \thmref{thm:coproduct}, we need to simplify the presentation of the affine Yangians: this is accomplished in \secref{sec:YangianKM} - see \thmref{thm:deduction}.
 The results of this section are actually valid more generally for Yangians of symmetrizable Kac-Moody algebras which satisfy certain mild conditions.
 For affine Yangians, these conditions are equivalent to the assumption that $\g$ is not of type $A_1^{(1)}$ or $A_2^{(2)}$.
 However, we expect that \thmref{thm:coproduct} holds more generally for all affine Lie algebras and even for any symmetrizable Kac-Moody algebra.

 When $\g$ is of affine type $A_{n-1}^{(1)}$, it is possible to introduce an extra parameter $\ve$ in the definition of $Y_\hbar(\g)$ in order to obtain a two parameter Yangian $Y_{\hbar,\ve}(\g)$ (see \defref{def:TwoPar}).
-All the main results of this paper hold in this greater generality: this is briefly explained in Section \ref{sec:2para}.
+All the main results of this paper hold in this greater generality: this is briefly explained in \secref{sec:2para}.
 These two parameter Yangians have been studied by the first named author in \cite{Gu1,Gu2}.
 (Quantum toroidal algebras of type $A$ can also depend on two parameters, see \cite{VaVa}.)

-When $\g$ is symmetric (including the $\mathfrak{gl}_1$-case), there is a geometric construction of the Yangian using quiver varieties \cite{MaOk}.
-This construction gives a coproduct, as well as the universal $R$-matrix.
+When $\g$ is symmetric (including the $\widehat{\mathfrak{gl}}_1$-case), there is a geometric construction of the Yangian using quiver varieties \cite{MaOk} which gives a coproduct as well as the universal $R$-matrix and integrable representations.
 By the construction in \cite{Va}, we have a homomorphism from $Y_{\hbar}(\mathfrak g)$ to the Yangian in \cite{MaOk}.
 Our formula \eqref{eq:assign} implies that it is compatible with the coproduct on both Yangians.
-Since we do not know that it is an isomorphism (or whether it is injective or surjective), \cite{MaOk} does not imply our main result, but it gives evidence that Theorem \ref{thm:coproduct} is true in a more general setting.
+Since we do not know that it is an isomorphism (or whether it is injective or surjective), \cite{MaOk} does not imply our main result, but it gives evidence that \thmref{thm:coproduct} is true in a more general setting.
+In the geometric context, the non-standard coproduct corresponds to the restriction to the torus fixed point (see \cite{VV02} for quantum affine algebras; the same proof works for affinizations of quantized Kac-Moody algebras and also for Yangians).
+Then the coproduct in \cite{MaOk} and the non-standard coproduct are related by the stable envelope, which is a `half' of the universal $R$-matrix, and is a key object introduced in \cite{MaOk}.
+In particular, the conjecture in the third paragraph above is known for the Yangian in \cite{MaOk}.